Ibrahimmustafa1/Ibrahimmustafa1/README.md

 - 🤖 Machine Learning Algorithms and Models
 - 📊 Data Science Techniques
-- 📚 Object-Oriented Programming (OOP) in Python
-- 🧠 Deep Learning Frameworks (TensorFlow)
+- 🧠 Deep Learning Frameworks (TensorFlow, Pytorch)
 - 📈 Data Structures and Algorithms for Optimization
 - 📊 Statistical Analysis and Probability Theory
 - 💻 Version Control with Git and GitHub
 - ⚙️ RESTful APIs for Model Deployment
 - 🧪 Experimentation and Evaluation Methods
 - 👩‍💻 Software Design Principles for AI Systems
-- 🛠️ Automation and Deployment Pipelines
 - 📝 Documentation and Communication Skills in Technical Writing